jenudi/NLP-Multi-Class-Classification-of-Patients-EHR/README.md

 The third figure represents the PubMed model.
 In general, we observe a more spread-like shape of the clusters than the st-w2v5 model and many clusters CCs regarding the Nephro-Urology domain.

-We can see some clinical similarities of pyelonephritis and acute renal failure in the figures middle-left and middle-down.
+We can see some clinical similarities of pyelonephritis and acute renal failure in the figures middle-left and middle-bottom.
 As we detected in the st-w2v5 model, the model cluster together severe bilateral foot pain and stroke.
 The clusters of hemorrhagic stroke and mild lightheadedness also centered together.

 4. **K-means clustering of the TF-IDF, vector size=300**